The importance of creating a positive culture

 - Thursday, 03 May 2018

-"Employees make hundrds of decisions on their own every day, and culture is our guide." - Harvard Business Review
+"Employees make hundreds of decisions on their own every day, and culture is our guide." - Harvard Business Review

 The definition of workplace culture is, “The underlying values, beliefs and principles that serve as a foundation for an organisation’s management system.”
 Workplace culture is derived both from the imposed organisational structure as well as from the personalities of the individual employees.
 Workplace culture includes the methods with which people interact and how or if they network with each other.
 Workplace culture affects how people feel while at work.